Forex Spread in Trading and how to Calculate

 Factors Affecting Forex Spread

-1. Liquidity of the Market : Higher liquidity leads to narrower spreads.
+1. Liquidity of the Market : Higher liquidity generally results in tighter spreads.

 Forex Brokers with Low & Zero Spreads